-Viona Pharmaceuticals Inc ("the Company") was incorporated in New Jersey on May 11, 2018, and is a 100% subsidiary Zydus Animal Health Investment Ltd (which is 100% subsidiary of Zydus Lifesciences Limited (formerly known as Cadila Healthcare Limited), India, ("Zydus Life").
+Viona Pharmaceuticals Inc ("the Company") was incorporated in New Jersey on May 11, 2018, and is a 100% subsidiary Zydus Animal Health Investment Ltd which is 100% subsidiary of Zydus Lifesciences Limited, India, ("Zydus Life"), the ultimate parent company.

 The Company markets and distributes Generic and Authorized Generic pharmaceutical products in the United States of America.
 The products are procured from Zydus Life.
 The Company also markets and distributes products manufactured by a third party.